Frequently Asked Questions

 Do I have to talk about all the details of my trauma?

 You don't need to provide a detailed narrative of traumatic events, which is a relief for many clients.
-However, we do need to identify target memories and some context around them.
-You'll need to briefly focus on these memories during processing.
-While you don't have to share every detail with me, you will need to internally connect with aspects of the experience.
-We'll work together to make this manageable, using techniques to help you stay present while accessing these memories without becoming overwhelmed.
+We do need to identify target memories and some context around them, and you'll need to briefly focus on these memories during processing — but you don't have to share every detail with me.
+You will need to internally connect with aspects of the experience.
+We'll work together to make this manageable, using techniques to help you stay present while accessing difficult material without becoming overwhelmed.
+This is true in both individual sessions and intensive formats.

 -